-While there is not a negative in the first two guarantees of concrete, the third often becomes a source of concern and to many contractors, a source of revenue.
+While there isn’t a problem with the first two guarantees of concrete, the third often can cause issues.
 The evaluation and repair of these cracks is an art and a science.
 Experience and visual evaluation is the art of crack investigation that guides foundation experts towards a solution to repair.
 The science of crack evaluation requires proof and documentation to support the art.

 Once a foundation crack has been identified to be caused by settlement, heaving, bowing or other force, the next step is to determine whether the crack is getting larger or if it has stopped.
-The seasons of the year will dictate part of this as will obvious changes in overall moisture content of the surrounding soils.
-If you are in an extended dry or wet period (over one year) or if an outside influence has changed (water pipe leaking).
+The seasons of the year will dictate part of this.
+As will obvious changes in overall moisture content of the surrounding soils.
 Determining the progression of the foundation crack is the job of a crack monitor.

 Crack monitors are devices that give a recording of movement relative to each side of a visual crack.
 Crack gauges determine the size of a crack.
 The evaluation criterion for IBC and IRC is a gap of .064″.
 This means that if the crack is smaller than .064″ the crack will not allow water to penetrate and does not cause concern for the overall stability of the structure at the present time.
 If the crack is larger and/or has ruptured the foundation, a cause for concern is viable and the evaluation and monitoring are necessary.
 Rupture is defined as a crack that has penetrated both sides of a foundation element.
 Crack monitors evaluate the movement across a crack or rupture over a period of time to help determine the nature of structural problems.